thinlizzy/Caya/HOWTO.md

 The Input class is used for handling mouse and touch events.
 The engine does not differentiate between mouse and touch events, they are treated in an equivalent way.

-To instantiate an Input object, you need to associate it with a Game object.
-Simply pass it as an argument:
+To instantiate an Input object, you need to associate it with a Game object:
 ```JavaScript
 var myInputHandler = new caya.Input(myGame);
 ```

-The input handler only has a single function, `on`.
-You can use it to register one of three events: press, move or release:
+You can register events with the `on` function.
+You can register one of three events: press, move or release:
 ```JavaScript
 myInputHandler.on('press', function(coords) {
 	// mousedown or touch-start has occured